devnull-cz/c-prog-lang/modules/program-arguments.md

 #solution argv-char-dist.c

-## usage: semi-formal specification of program arguments
+## Usage string: a semi-formal specification of program arguments

-  - usually used to print when invalid option or arguments are specified
+- Usually used to print when invalid option or arguments are specified
-  - can be handled via `errx()`
+- Can be handled via `errx()`
-  - the usage usually contains program name followed by the argument schema
+- The usage usually contains program name followed by the argument schema
-    - see e.g. the nc(1) man page
+- See e.g. the `nc(1)` man page
-  - optional arguments are enclosed in square brackets, mandatory arguments are enclosed in `<>` or left without brackets
+- Optional arguments are enclosed in square brackets, mandatory arguments are enclosed in `<>` or left without brackets

-:wrench: write a program that takes 1 or 2 arguments.
-If run with any other count, print usage and exit.
+:wrench: Write a program that takes 1 or 2 arguments.
+If run with any other count, print a meaningful usage and exit.

 #solution usage.c

-## :wrench: Task: print the n-th character of the r-th argument (count from 0)
+## :wrench: Print the n-th character of the r-th argument (count from 0)

-usage: `./a.out <r> <n> [args]`
+Usage: `./a.out <r> <n> [args]`

-do not count `argv[0] .. arg[2]`.
+Do not count `argv[0] .. arg[2]`.
 If not enough arguments or the argument is not long enough, print a helpful message.
 Only use pointer arithmetics, do **not** use square brackets (ie.  `argv[i][j]` is **not** allowed).